STORAGERKIR/grow-a-garden-anti-afk/README.md

 A simple Python script that prevents you from being kicked for AFK (Away From Keyboard) in Roblox by performing actions at regular intervals.

+## quick info
+- the .bat file bassicly launches   the python script  so that it works accordingly
+- to make it work for u u need to change the file directory in the .bat file

 ## Features

 - Presses spacebar and 'D' key every 40 seconds to simulate activity